Skip to content

 • Implementation of the EYFS Statutory Framework

-please contact the Early Years Service, eyservice@cornwall.gov.uk
+Please contact the Early Years Service, eyservice@cornwall.gov.uk

 Special Educational Needs Provision

-Early Years Professionals requiring advice on:
+For Early Years Professionals requiring advice on:

 • Special Educational Needs in an Early Years Setting